jdereg/groovy-io/README.md

 This will return an untyped object representation of the JSON String as a `Map` of Maps, where the fields are the `Map` keys (Strings), and the field values are the associated Map's values.
 In this representation the `Map` instance returned is actually a `JsonObject` instance (from **groovy-io**).
 This `JsonObject` implements the `Map` interface permitting access to the entire object.
 Cast to a `JsonObject`, you can see the type information, position within the JSON stream, and other information.

-This 'Maps' representation can be re-written to a JSON String or Stream and _the output JSON will exactly match the original input JSON stream_.
+This 'Maps' representation can be re-written to a JSON String or Stream and _the output JSON will be equivalent to the original input JSON stream_.
 This permits a JVM receiving JSON strings / streams that contain class references which do not exist in the JVM that is parsing the JSON, to completely read / write the stream.
 Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data!_

 ### Customization
-New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.  **groovy-io** 1.x required a custom method be implemented on the object which was having its JSON format customized.
-This support has been removed.
-That approach required access to the source code for the class being customized.
-The new **groovy-io** 2.0 approach allows you to customize the JSON format for classes for which you do not have the source code.
+New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.
+This approach allows you to customize the JSON format for classes for which you do not have the source code.

 #### Dates
 To specify an alternative date format for `GroovyJsonWriter`: